-Description Disease management programs for members and covered dependents with asthma, chronic obstructive pulmonary disease (COPD), coronary artery disease (CAD), diabetes, or heart failure (HF).
+Special feature (cont.)
+Description Healthy Pregnancy Program You have access to the Plan's Healthy Pregnancy Program, which provides educational material and support to pregnant women.
+Contact the Plan at 1-800-593-2354 for more information.
+Disease management programs Disease management programs for members and covered dependents with asthma, chronic obstructive pulmonary disease (COPD), coronary artery disease (CAD), diabetes, or heart failure (HF).
 Disease management programs are provided at no additional cost to participants.
-Domestic Disease Management Program The program provides: • Nurse support; • Education about the disease and how it affects the body; and • Proper medical management that can help lead to a healthier lifestyle.
+Domestic Disease Management Program The program provides: Nurse support; Education about the disease and how it affects the body; and Proper medical management that can help lead to a healthier lifestyle.
 We will contact candidates and ask them to participate voluntarily.
 The participant and his/her physician remain in charge of the participant's treatment plan.
 If you would like to contact the Plan for more information about this program, please call 1-800-593-2354.
 Overseas Disease Management Program The program is tailored specifically to meet the needs of members who reside in a foreign country.
 This is an exclusive arrangement that the Plan has with Coventry.
-The program provides: • Information and support to you via secure e-mail; • Educational materials and notifications about your condition; and Direct consultations with case managers.
+The program provides: Information and support to you via secure e-mail; Educational materials and notifications about your condition; and Direct consultations with case managers.
 We will contact candidates and ask them to participate voluntarily.
 If you are posted back to the United States, you will remain enrolled in the program and will continue to receive information.
-If you would like to contact the Plan for more information about this program, please e-mail FSBPhealth@cvty.com .
+If you would like to contact the Plan for more information about this program, please e-mail FSBPhealth@cvty.com.
+Diabetic wellness incentive Members diagnosed with diabetes can earn a \$50 (Self only) or \$100 (Self and family) reward when they complete either the Diabetic education and training benefit or the Nutritional counseling benefit listed in Section 5(a) Educational classes and programs .
+The maximum award for Self and Family is \$100 regardless of the number of family members who qualify for this award.
+The class or counseling must be taken during 2010 and the monetary reward will be made available in 2011.
+Members must continue to be enrolled in the Plan in 2011 to qualify for the reward.
+The reward may be used for non-covered health expenses such as vision, hearing and/or dental services.

-Special features continued on next page
+Special features - continued on next page